 This course offers advanced training in fiction writing for students aiming to write their first novel.
-Through a study of exemplary novels and their own practice-led learning, students will explore the narrative options available in the writing of sustained fiction.
+Through a study of exemplars in different genres and the development of their own work and ideas, students will explore the narrative options available in the writing of a novel.
 They will learn how to edit, redraft and shape a larger work both collaboratively and independently.

 On successful completion of the course students will be able to:

-2. Effectively use a range of writing techniques common to novel writing.
+2. Use a range of writing techniques common to prose fiction.

-6. Develop scenes and chapters that reflect the structural and technical features of novel writing.
+5. Develop scenes and opening chapters that reflect the technical features of novelistic writing.

-This course lays the foundation for the development of a novel from the inchoate idea to the final draft.
-Through reading and discussing the work of exemplary novelists and practicing their own writing, students will study and apply the skills and techniques involved in shaping a sustained work of fiction, They will attend to larger issues like genre, theme, structure, voice and style, besides working on basic features such as scene, plot and character.
+This course lays the foundation for the development of a novel.
+Students will study larger issues like genre, reading audience, theme, structure, voice and style, besides working on basic features such as scene, plot and character.
 They will learn to shape their work through drafts and redrafts in collaborative workshops and through consultation with the lecturer.

 In order to pass this course, each student must complete ALL of the following compulsory requirements: